marcos-garcia-csv/Covid-vs-DGP-analysis/README.md

 Cases peaked in 2021, followed by a decline in 2022.
 Deaths also peaked in 2021, showing a lagging impact of severe cases.
-The decline in 2022 could be attributed to vaccination efforts, improved treatments, and natural immunity.
+The decline in 2022 are attributed to improvement in treatments, vaccionations, social distancing.